 Amazon will send email only to the address listed in the company profile when corresponding with you about your app's status.
 When you set up a new Amazon developer account, you are the default account administrator.
 You can add other people in other roles to the account, such as analyst, developer, or marketer.
 You can also add other administrators.

 Although any developer or administrator can submit an app, Amazon will send correspondence only to the email address in the company profile.
 That means Amazon will not send messages to the email account associated with the person who submitted the app, unless that is the same one in the company profile.
 To confirm the email address in the company profile, anyone with administrative permissions can go to Settings > Company Profile to view this information.

-To change your contact information, sign in to the Developer Portal, go to Settings > My Account, and then click Edit to change your name, email, phone number, or password.
+To change your contact information, sign in to the Developer Console, go to Settings > My Account, and then click Edit to change your name, email, phone number, or password.
 If you do not have administrator permissions, ask the account administrator to make the changes.

 Note that your account contact information isn't necessarily the same as your app's contact information.
-When you submit an app, the General Information tab lists the contact information for the app.
+When you submit an app, the App Information tab lists the contact information for the app.
 There's an option to use the same contact information as your account.